YashLoriya02/skribble/README.md

 ### Remaining
-- Sounds
 - Re-game Option
 - Canvas Optimization
+- Adding more words
+- Chat height fix in mobile (not necessary)